TNET-SNU/mmTLS/README.md

 ssh box1.kaist.ac.kr
 ```

-Then, go to the directory including test scripts, and check the logs printed by the 'key-server' running on the SmartNIC.
+Then, run the test scripts, and check the logs by 'key-server' running on the first ssh session.

 ```Bash
 # on box1.kaist.ac.kr